How To Handle Anger

 Practice relaxation skills: When your mood flares, put relaxation capabilities to work.
 Practice deep-breathing exercises, think about an enjoyable scene, or repeat a calming word or phrase, such as “Take it easy.”
 You may additionally listen to music, write in a journal or do a few yoga poses — anything it takes to inspire rest.

 Know when to seek help: Equip yourself to control your anger, anger could be a challenge for anyone at times.
 Seek for assist with anger problems if your rage appears out of control, motives you to do things you remorseful about or hurts those around you.

-Daniel Weldemichial is the founder and owner of Love Life Counselling Service, currently works in private practice In Adelaide – South Australia as a counsellor and Family Therapist with vast knowledge and extensive experience in the field; working with individuals, couples, families.
+Daniel Weldemichial is the founder of Love Life Counselling Service, currently works in private practice In Adelaide – South Australia as a counsellor and Family Therapist with vast knowledge and extensive experience in the field; working with individuals, couples, families.
 Daniel has helped many people.
 He is a trusted registered member of ACA.
 Daniel is most passionate about helping people to find inner peace, freedom and move forward to enjoy the life they love.
 Outside of work he enjoys spending time with family and friends.
 He loves serving his community.
 His articles have been published in several professional health Directory websites.